 Fascination: The fascinating element of your content is where your creativity shines.
 It’s the fun, shocking, or entertaining aspect of your content that makes people pay attention and share with their friends and colleagues.

-Often you’re using an analogy, metaphor, or simile to make an associated connection between something cool and an important topic that might otherwise be pretty boring.
-Not only does this attract and hold attention, it also aids in comprehension and retention for your audience, which in turn increases your subject-matter authority with them (because they actually learned something).
+Not only does this attract and hold attention, it also aids in comprehension and retention for your audience, which in turn increases your subject-matter authority with them (because they actually learn something).

-Rather than a pop culture reference, this article took a different but still highly improbable source of fascination to deliver the meaning readers of Copyblogger seek – how to write better.
+This article took a highly improbable source of fascination to deliver the meaning readers of Copyblogger seek — how to write better.

-This post ran yesterday.
-It was pretty easy to spot the meaningful and fascinating elements, right?
+It’s pretty easy to spot the meaningful and fascinating elements in that one, right?

 Many people, especially in professional services or conservative industries, are afraid to go out on a limb and throw in that fascinating aspect.
 I’d argue that these are the types who have the most to gain from breaking out of stodgy convention and shaking that moneymaker a bit.